aarav1656/sui-devbot/README.md

 **Conclusion**
 ----------

-The Scroll Dev AI Bot is a game-changer for developers, providing a powerful tool for collaboration, productivity, and project management.
+The Sui Dev AI Bot is a game-changer for developers, providing a powerful tool for collaboration, productivity, and project management.
 With its real-time updates, intelligent insights, and customizable notifications, this bot is sure to revolutionize the way developers work together.